YUEQIN18/Project-Virtual-Orrery/README.md

 #### Contributor: Yue Qin

-The keyboard shortcuts were added back alongside the HUD buttons.
+The keyboard shortcuts were return.

 Added instruction to README.md.